The Value of APs and AP Exams

 If by the time you are applying to colleges in the fall, and you’ve taken many APs in school, but continued to self-study for AP exams over summer(s), I’ll give you one giant hint: You did something wrong.
 Yeah, you could potentially get course credit if you score a 4+ on the exam, but from an admissions perspective, you just didn’t spend your time wisely.

-Why do I need AP exams?
+Why do I need AP Exams for College?

 Admissions Officers mainly will first look at your transcript and calculate your GPA based on just the transcript, so self-studying for APs won’t help your GPA.
 If you don’t report your AP scores, or they get the score after your application has been evaluated, then they don’t take that into account at all in the admissions process.
 Mainly they want to know, did you take a rigorous class?
 If so, how did you perform?